bomonike/bomonike.github.io/ap-compsci.md

 By the end of this course, the learner would be able to (by following step-by-step instructions executing automated scripts):

-<a href="#SafeData">A. Securely handle secrets</a><br /> - 1) $50 Certified in CyberSecurity (CC) certification from ISC2
+<a href="#SafeData">A. Securely handle secrets</a>

-<a href="#SafeComputing">B. Practice safe and efficient computing practices</a> (before touching a computer)

 1. Define Threat model: what do you value?

+<a href="#SafeComputing">B. Practice safe and efficient computing practices</a>

+   <em>Keep updated to the latest versions:</em>

+1. Configure you OS to automatically update.
+1. Make a checklist to run through all that you do to verify whether everything still works.

-   <em>You don't have to tell everyone everything</em>
+   <em>Don't tell everyone everything</em>

-1. Fake answers to security questions: relatives, address, birthday
+1. Use fake answers to security questions: relatives, address, birthday, socia; security number
 1. Compartmentalization: different pseudonym identities and a browser profile for each use (School, Browsing, Shopping, YouTube, Snapchat, Dating)
-1. Alternative phone (MintMobile $15/mo) and VoIP (Google Voice, hush, MySudo, etc.)
+1. Use alternative VoIP (Google Voice, hushed.com, MySudo.com, etc.)
+1. For alternate network, account verification, Android, get a phone & plan for MVNO (<a target="_blank" href="https://www.consumerreports.org/electronics-computers/cell-phones-services/best-and-worst-phone-plan-providers-a7549256764/">top-rated</a> <a target="_blank" href="https://www.consumercellular.com/shopping/choose/plan">$20/m Consumer Cellular</a> on AT&T's network, <a target="_blank" href="https://www.ultramobile.com/plans/" title="888.777-0446">$15/m ultramobile.com</a> and <a target="_blank" href="https://www.visible.com/">$25/m Visible</a> use Verizon's network, <a target="_blank" href="https://mintmobile.com/">$15/mo MintMobile</a> uses T-Mobile's network).
+1. Use Paypal & alternative credit cards (privacy.com) with parental controls.
-1. Alternative credit cards (privacy.com).
+1. Track where your give out your credit cards to.
+1. Setup a credit freeze to block opening of new credit lines.

-   <em>Bash your first programming language:</em>
+   <em>Bash your first programming language</em>

 1. Use a Terminal program to run CLI commands and Bash scripts.
-To optionally install an alternative Terminal program:
-1. Install Brew on macOS or Apt package managers to install utilities.
+1. Install Brew on macOS or Apt package managers to optionally install alternative Terminal and other utilities.
+1. Configure automatic updates on CLI packages.
+1. Use ChatGPT GenAI LLM to suggest CLI commands by installing Python utility <a target="_blank" href="https://github.com/mendhak/llm-cli-helper/tree/main">llm-cli-helper</a>.

+   <em>Use SSH with GitHub</em>

+1. Obtain a github account using an email.
+1. Create an SSH key pair to keep your repositories private.

+   <em>Isolate each Python program:</em>

+1. Understand the different (convoluated) ways to install Python.
+1. Install <a target="_blank" href="https://virtualenv.pypa.io/en/latest/installation.html">virtualenv</a>
+1. Dowload a sample ("Hello World") Python repo from GitHub.
+1. Establish venv folder.
+1. Examine chain of imported modules dependencies and reported CVEs in an SBOM.
+1. Download dependencies based on requirements.txt.
+1. Do a test run.

-   <em>Instead of using the same password on several accounts:</em>
+   <em>Don't use the same password on several accounts: ITF 6.5</em>

+1. Use haveibeenpwned.com to check if credentials and data behind an email has been stolen.
 1. Install, configure, use local <a target="_blank" href="https://www.privacytools.io/secure-password-manager">password manager</a> KeepassXC to generate passwords.
-1. Create secure password: using base-6 dice and lookup diceware list or base-20 numbers to a fandom list.
-Explain password best practices ITF 6.5

    <em>Use really strong passwords:</em>

 1. Prefer hardware devices (Yubikey, Nitrokey) over biometrics (finger, face recognition).
+1. Create secure password: using base-6 dice and lookup diceware list or base-20 numbers to a fandom list.
 1. Install, configure, use cloud-based Twilio's Authy app for 2FA (Two-factor authentication) with TOTP (Temporary Token).
 1. TRIVIA: Use scientific calculator to define entropy of password length, complexity, IPv4 & IPv6